Ohio State Route 48: Future

 In 2021, the Ohio Department of Transportation (ODOT) awarded the city of Dayton $4.74 million to place SR 48 (North Main Street) on a "road diet".
 Dayton, ODOT District 7 and the Miami Valley Regional Planning Commission had hired the engineering firm Burgess & Niple to study the roadway from Great Miami Boulevard in Dayton north to Shiloh Springs Road in Harrison Township, Montgomery County.
 That section of the street, with some of the most dangerous intersections in the region, from 2015 to 2017, had 900 crashes, 356 of those with injuries and seven with fatalities.
 The study area was shortened on the north end to Shoup Mill Road in Harrison Township, a distance of 3.5 mi; this stretch between 2017 and 2019 had 760 crashes, 34 involving pedestrians, and a daily traffic count of 18,400 vehicles.
 The proposed road diet involves converting the roadway from two lanes in each direction to one lane in each direction, with a center turn lane.
 Curbs are to be extended, allowing for the addition of on-street parking.
 Also there is to be new lighting and for pedestrians, new signals and refuge islands with improved sidewalks and crosswalks.
 In addition the plan calls for softening a sharp curve at one of the intersections along the street.
 Design and review is expected to last through 2022, with right-of-way acquisition in 2023, and construction to begin in summer 2024.

+On December 7, 2023, ODOT announced that it would provide a $3.66 million grant to convert the current traffic light-controlled intersection at SR 48 and Lytle-Five Points Road in Clearcreek Township, Warren County to a roundabout in 2028.
+From 2020 through 2022, that intersection had 23 crashes, 30% of which resulted in injury, one serious and one fatal; 74% of the crashes were rear-end.
+ODOT's analysis showed that adding left-turn lanes would result in a reduction of 1.5 crashes per year, while a roundabout would result in a reduction of 5 crashes per year.

 Major intersections

 In popular culture

-In I Love Lucy episode #111, "First Stop", the Ricardos and the Mertzes travel this route, although they were headed to Cincinnati.
+In I Love Lucy episode #111, "First Stop", the Ricardos and the Mertzes travel this route on their trip to Hollywood, although they were headed to Cincinnati.